 To create some of the competency models, psychologists asked senior managers at the companies to identify the capabilities that typified the organization's most outstanding leaders.
 To create other models, the psychologists used objective criteria such as a division's profitability to differentiate the star performers at senior levels within their organizations from the average ones.
+Those individuals gence proved to be twice as important as the others for jobs at all levels.

-Those individuals were then extensively interviewed and tested, and their capabilities were compared.
+Effective leaders are alike in one crucial way: they all have a high degree of emotional intelligence. were then extensively interviewed and tested, and their capabilities were compared.
 This process resulted in the creation of lists of ingredients for highly effective leaders.
 The lists ranged in length from 7 to 15 items and included such ingredients as initiative and strategic vision.

 When I analyzed all this data, I found dramatic results.
 To be sure, intellect was a driver of outstanding performance.
 Cognitive skills such as big-picture thinking and long-term vision were particularly important.
-But when I calculated the ratio of technical skills, IQ, and emotional intelligence as ingredients of excellent performance, emotional intelligence proved to be twice as important as the others for jobs at all levels.
+But when I calculated the ratio of technical skills, IQ, and emotional intelligence as ingredients of excellent performance, emotional intelli-